velartrill/velartrill.github.io/orig/spirals/sparrowhawk/smuggler.md

 Of course, it helps to have friends on the inside.
 Know the right people, and you can dodge even the most cursory screening.

-There's also a much thinner line between honest traders and smugglers than spaceport novelists would have you believe.
+There's also a much thinner line between honest traders and smugglers than voidport novelists would have you believe.
 Nobody in their right mind spends all their time shipping contraband.
 The smart thing to do is to mix in a little bit of high-value loot with legit cargo.
 That way, nobody asks awkward questions like what you're doing in port with an empty cargo hold, or why your bank account is full of nothing but giant coin deposits.
 It also means that if you can't find anyone to move your hot cargo, you can still turn a decent profit from legit trade.

 Truth be told, though, I smuggle more than most.
 It's a good source of clean coin, which is the sort of thing you need when you move in the kind of circles I do.
 I've only faced a justiciar for it once, and I wasn't carrying opium that time, thank God.
 I don't fancy ending my career in a labor camp.